GnDinis/food-react-tailwind/README.md

 You may also see any lint errors in the console.

 # Food Delivery Website
-Chef's Doorstep, is a one-stop food delivery hub.
+Door step, is a one-stop food delivery hub.
 Browse local restaurants and order delicious meals with ease.
 Created using React and Tailwind CSS.

 ## Screenshots:
 <p align="center">